Mjz86/c_colon/mcc.md

 - considerations:

-yes , this is too ambitious to build in few years,let alone quickly,  however if we let ourselves to build the 2 first parts by not focusing on performance ( because the abi is build on top of llvm ir with its conventions around calls ), we may be able to get the language up and running to build itself eventually in the following years to come.
+yes , this is too ambitious to build in few years,let alone quickly,  however if we let ourselves to build the 2 first parts by not focusing on performance ( because the ABI is build on top of llvm ir with its conventions around calls ), we may be able to get the language up and running to build itself eventually in the following years to come.